Benefits of Synchronous Learning

 A combination of synchronous and asynchronous learning methods helps students gain in-depth knowledge, build a wide range of skills, build strong relationships, and achieve strong learning outcomes.

-At EDHEC, we’ve reinvented online education with innovative courses and diploma programmes that meet the highest academic standards and maximise learning outcomes.
+EDHEC distance learning centre has reinvented online education with innovative courses and diploma programmes that meet the highest academic standards and maximise learning outcomes.